Empire of Trebizond: Religion

 Christianity strongly influenced society in the Empire of Trebizond.
 According to the Acts of Vazelon, which were written by contemporary monks, most peasants in the Matzouka region of the Empire had first names relating to Christian religious figures.
 Last names often referred to Christian saints, trades, and place names.

 In the relatively limited territory of the kingdom of the Grand Komnenoi (known as the "Empire of Trebizond") there was enough room for three dioceses: Trebizond, which was the only diocese established far in the past, Cerasous and Rizaion in Lazika, both formed as upgraded bishoprics.
 All three dioceses survived the Ottoman conquest (1461) and generally operated until the 17th century, when the dioceses of Cerasous and Rizaion were abolished.
 The diocese of Rizaion and the bishopric of Of were abolished at the time due to the Islamisation of the Laz and of the region respectively.
 Possibly the diocese of Cerasous was deactivated for the same reasons.

+Economy

+The economy of the Empire of Trebizond (1204–1461) was defined by its strategic position at the southeastern terminus of the historic Silk Road and its control of the southern coast of the Black Sea.
+Inheriting the commercial infrastructure of the Byzantine province of Chaldia, the empire flourished as a major entrepôt, funneling the wealth of Persia, Armenia, and the broader Asian interior towards Genoese, Venetian, and other Western European markets.
+While its political power was often confined to a narrow coastal strip, Trebizond’s prosperity was sustained by three pillars: its pivotal role in long-distance transit trade, the export of its own rich natural resources—notably Pontic silver, alum, and agricultural goods like wine and hazelnuts—and its vibrant, autonomous merchant quarters.
+This commercial wealth, mediated through a sophisticated monetary system and treaties with Italian maritime republics, underpinned the Trapezuntine state and its cultural achievements, allowing it to outlast both the Byzantine Empire and the Seljuk Sultanate of Rum before its eventual conquest by the Ottoman Empire in 1461.